Joey ran around Drizzle’s sleeping form, laughing and giggling. Occasionally, he would reach out and tap on the cat as he

 Joey ran back to the woods, sprinkling some of the precious spices he took from the kitchen to cover his tracks.
 His

-parents may be overprotective and, in his opinion, too busy to play with him, but they had at least taken the time to teach him
+parents may be overprotective and, in his opinion, too busy to play with him, but they had at least taken the time to teach him how

-knew more about how to stay alive in the wilderness than most grown men did.
+more about how to stay alive in the wilderness than most grown men did.

 Let old furball try and find me now.
 He’ll sneeze and sneeze and sneeze.
 Maybe I’ll hide so I can see it.
-I bet it’ll look
+I bet it’ll look real

-real funny.
+funny.
 Joey hid a giggle behind a small hand.

 He entered the dense undergrowth and began looking for a good place to hide so he could watch the fun.
-He did not
+He did not see the

-suspicion, he stared up at the stranger.
+stared up at the stranger.

 “Be careful there, young man, you don’t want to hurt yourself.”